SPI Engine Instruction Set Specification

 n

-The transfer instructions perform a low-level SPI transfer.
-It will generate SCLK transitions for the specified amount of cycles according to the SPI configuration register.
-If the r bit is set the SDI pin will be sampled and stored in the shift register at the end of each word the data is output on the SDI_DATA stream.
-If the w bit is set the SDO pin will be updated with the data received from the SDO_DATA stream.
-If the w bit is set the sdo_t signal will also be set to 0 for the duration of the transfer.
-If the SDI_DATA stream is not able to accept data or the SDO_DATA stream is not able to provide data the execution is stalled at the end/start of the transfer until data is accepted/becomes available.
+The transfer instruction perform a low-level SPI transfer.
+It generates SCLK transitions for the specified amount of cycles according to the SPI configuration register.
+If the r bit is set, the SDI pin is sampled and stored in the shift register up to the end of the word, and then is output in the SDI_DATA stream.
+If the w bit is set, the SDO pin is updated with the data received from the SDO_DATA stream.
+By setting w bit, the sdo_t pin is set to 0 during the transfer.
+If the SDI_DATA stream cannot accept any data or SDO_DATA stream cannot provide any data, then the execution module is stalled until there’s no longer any backpressure condition.

 Bits